- Other Participants:ID+ Ingeniérie

-From the architect.
+Text description provided by the architects.
 The R buildings concerned by our rehabilitation project are located in the lower part of the site of the Cartoucherie at Bourg-les-Valence, listed as a Historic Monument.
 The first phase of the work led by the town and the architect Philippe Prost allowed for the rehabilitation of the principal building with its fine architectural qualities and of the courtyard, which were both in a ruinous state.
 This important building of our heritage was, in 2009, transformed into a place of creation with the opening of a new major center for quality film animation.

 Very active, the Image Center of the Southern Rhône-Alpes region will rapidly need more space.
 The decision is thus taken to rehabilitate the R buildings located below.
 Their construction is more basic.
 Their parallel, stepped implantation follows the natural slope of the ground.
 Built in successive phases, from as early as 1915, these linear buildings of industrial character offer large volumes which will be preserved by the rehabilitation project.